altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 ~Martha had the book still - clutched under her arm.~ *Hesitantly Martha handed the book to her.*
 *The Captain inspected it and said.*
-“We’ll talk soon - don’t die”
+"We’ll talk soon - don’t die"
 *The Captain pushed the lever forward.*
 *A metal spatula swang up from the floor. *
 *In a sudden loud thawp: it stopped just before hitting Martha in the face.*